theneva/dissertation/src/discussion.md

 ## The final framework

 This section has discussed several important aspects to consider when building and deploying applications in a microservice context.
 In conclusion of this section, (TODO table 1) presents the first part of the main artefact: a set of important criteria to consider when selecting a deployment strategy for a specific scenario, along with brief descriptions.
-The rest of this chapter evaluaties the framework using the reference application, and uses the framework to evaluate some popular deployment strategies.
+The rest of this chapter evaluates the framework using the reference application, and uses the framework to evaluate some popular deployment strategies.
 The entire thesis concludes with a final set of requirements uncovered from both this discussion and the implementation work.

 TODO: Make the framework…